How it All Began...

 We were doing our shopping for Thanksgiving dinner.
 We had everything but the turkey and we were standing and kind of arguing about what turkey we should get to feed the number of people we were having.
 So my husband gets a phone call and he starts making a gesture with his hands to show a belly.
 So I was like “Oh my gosh!
 We’ve been chosen.
 Oh my gosh, oh my gosh.”
 And he starts talking really loudly and people start hearing.
 I still didn’t know what was going on at the time exactly.
 So he was like, “Come here, come here, come here.”
 And he said, “A birthmother has picked us and she just had her baby.”
 Literally, I didn’t even say anything to him.
 I just grabbed my purse and walked out.
 It was the very end of the phone call that they told us it was a boy, and it wasn’t until we were on the road that we found out what race he was.
 It was amazing.
 We had to run home.
 We left the cart full of food in there.
 We just took off.
 We packed very poorly and just hopped in the car with our two dogs.

 Describe the feeling of finally meeting your baby:

 We got in there and it was a really small hospital in a little mountain town in Kentucky.
-And they had never done an adoption before.
-So there was some confusion as when we would actually be able to see him.
+They had never done an adoption before, so there was some confusion as to when we would actually be able to see him.
 So we had to wait a little bit for that to get cleared up.
 They put us in the room and let us come in...and it was just amazing.
 I can’t even describe it.
 After wanting a baby for so long and then there’s your child.
-Yesterday I was sitting watching TV thinking I was getting ready for my in laws to come for Thanksgiving and here I am now, a Mom.
+Yesterday I was sitting watching TV thinking I was getting ready for my in-laws to come for Thanksgiving and here I am now, a mom.
 It was just amazing.

 What is your relationship like with the birthparents?

 I told them we would send an email about every month.
-And so, when he’s 1 we will see what happens from there.
+And so, when he’s one year old, we will see what happens from there.
 We’re very, very grateful for them.